 O365's powerful collaboration suite is heavily guarded by protective measures that keep you and your data safe.
 Below you will find important information you can use to ensure the privacy and security of your institutional data.

-Office 365 and require proper security of institutional data including personal information of students, faculty and staff.
+York University’s information management policies, guidelines and procedures apply to the use of Microsoft Office 365 and require proper security of institutional data including personal information of students, faculty and staff.
 Failure to comply may result, at a minimum, with suspension of service.
-In particular, please note the following documents:
+In particular, please note the following documents: • Computing and Information Technology Facilities Policy • Information Security Classification Procedures • Information Security Classification Standard

 - The data is classified as Confidential or Regulated Information;